 Nuclear fusion reactor monitored by ten-camera multispectral imaging system

-Working with embedded vision cameras from XIMEA, Dutch scientists have developed a multi-spectral imaging system to study the inside of nuclear fusion reactors during experiments with superheated plasma.
+Working with embedded vision cameras from XIMEA (Münster, Germany; ), Dutch scientists have developed a multispectral imaging system to study the inside of nuclear fusion reactors during experiments with superheated plasma.

 Scientists use a device called a tokamak to control the plasma using powerful magnetic fields.
 The neutrons created during the fusion reaction strike the walls of the tokamak.
 This transfer of kinetic energy heats the walls of the tokamak, the heat is used to produce steam, and the steam drives a turbine and creates electricity.
 For fusion reactions to be sustainable as a long-term source of energy, the walls of a tokamak must be able to survive the tremendous forces released during the fusion reaction.

 The XIMEA PCIe driver is event-based.
-The MANTIS system has to synchronize the event triggers of all ten cameras, which required the research team to alter the PCIe driver.
-Using the camera's Direct Memory Access technology that delivers raw sensor data directly to PC memory, buffers were created to predict the next event after an event is registered and reduce latency between event and image capture.
+The MANTIS system must synchronize the event triggers of all ten cameras, which required the research team to alter the PCIe driver.
+Using the camera’s Direct Memory Access technology that delivers raw sensor data directly to PC memory, buffers were created to predict the next event and reduce latency between event and image capture.